Best Fitbit 2024: Track steps, stress, sleep and more

 The Fitbit Charge 5 is our all-time favorite ― for many reasons.

 To start with, this fitness tracker is exceptionally well designed for its price point.
 The Charge 5 looks like a modern version of the classic Fitbit design.
-Its display is bright, its strap is comfortable and it feels like the Swiss Army Knife of fitness trackers when it comes to features, including an ECG and EDA for measuring atrial fibrillation and stress respectively.
+It is compact and comfortable to wear, and it feels like the Swiss Army Knife of fitness trackers when it comes to features.
+This neat fitness tracker even includes an ECG monitor for measuring heart rhythm and an EDA sensor for detecting elevated stress levels.

 All of that is in a slimline design that offers a gorgeous display, although the column-based user interface may take some adjustment for new users.

-Still, if you’re looking to track a run, a hike, a bike ride or even a swim, this is the best Fitbit overall because it comes with built-in GPS.
-We wore the Fitbit Sense 5 and an Apple Watch for our workouts, and found that both clocked in at roughly the same distance, bar a few metres one way or the other.
+Still, if you are looking to track a run, a hike or a bike ride, this is the best Fitbit overall because it comes with built-in GPS.
+During our Fitbit Charge 5 review, we wore it alongside an Apple Watch for our workouts, and found that both clocked in at roughly the same distance, bar a few meters one way or the other.
 This is pretty great considering the Fitbit is much smaller and lighter than Apple’s offering.
-It also includes six months of Fitbit Premium.

 The Fitbit Charge 5 is also easy to set up and use, comes with 5ATM water resistance rating, and its battery can last more than a week on a single charge.
 For such a small, discreet-looking device, the Charge 5 punches way above its weight.